Perfecting Bruno's Negroni

 Garnish with an orange wheel.

 La Fratellanza is an Italian American heritage society, that my friend joined to get in touch with his own Italian Heritage.
 As was customary, we would show up early and visit the bar, where a man named Bruno would serve up a cadre of cocktails.
-It might be a Roy Rodgers, a Bellini, Americano, or even a Martini, prior to all 100 hungry souls bunched into the great dining hall for what would be a sumptuous home style cooked meal with 7 courses.
-But I was always enamored with Bruno's simple mixing of his Negroni, which was Perfetto every time!
+It might be a Roy Rodgers, a Bellini, Americano, or even a Martini.
+This would take place prior to all 100 hungry souls bunched into the great dining hall for what would be a sumptuous home style cooked meal with 7 courses.
+I was always enamored with Bruno's simple mixing of his Negroni, which was Perfetto every time!

 James Signori is also a food & wine aficionado, and even perfects his own brick oven baked pizza on the deck of his El Cerrito home; which over looks the San Francisco bay.
-He has always opened up his heritage group to me, and shared the Italian feast generously over the years.
+He has always opened up his heritage group to his friends, and shared the Italian feast generously over the years.
 That's probably where I have gotten a real fondness for authentic Italian cuisine.
-Imbibing the Italian spirit, Negroni, is just the tip of the ice burg.
+Imbibing the Italian spirit Negroni is a nice starting point.

 The dinner club's architecture is reminiscent of a 1950's dinner cantina.